Financial Intermediation In Banking

 • Investment Managers

-They will be provided with all the tools required to effectively partake in the arranged learning exercises.
-Analysing their examples, combined with seminars, group discussions and group activities, participants will have ample opportunities to develop a full and comprehensive understanding of the taught content.
-They will be able to utilise their new knowledge to create balance and income documents relating to their personal roles.
+They will be provided with all the tools required to partake effectively in the arranged learning exercises.
+By analysing their examples, combined with seminars, group discussions and group activities, participants will have ample opportunities to develop a full and comprehensive understanding of the taught content.
+They can utilise their new knowledge to create balance and income documents relating to their personal roles.

 Course Content & Outline